thekakamask/Amphibians/README.md

 ## 🚀 **How to Use**
 1. **Launch the App**:
+   - Download the "app-release.apk" file find in \app\release\ .
+   - Install the file in your smartphone or in an emulator.
+(Good performance because in Release Build Variant)
-   - Open the app on a Android device or emulator.
+   - If you want to use android studio, download the code and launch the app on an Android device or emulator.
+(Bad performance because in Debug Build Variant)
 2. **Choose to filter by amphibian type or not**:
    - Use the top navigation bar to select a specific amphibian type.
    - Tap on "All Types" to reset the filter and view all amphibians.